Virginia Lifespan Respite Voucher Program

 The VLRVP has expanded its program eligibility to Kinship Caregivers!

-If you are a Grandparent raising a grandchild or other blood kinship relative raising a minor child in which you have valid custody, Please refer to the kinship section below for the program application and other resources.
+If you are a Grandparent raising a grandchild or other blood kinship relative raising a minor child in which you have valid custody,

 Respite is defined as a short period of rest or relief from something difficult.
 Caring for a loved one can be very difficult on a caregiver.
 Respite Care provides temporary relief to a primary caregiver from the continuous support and care of a loved one who has a disability or medical condition.
 Respite will be most helpful if you use it before you become exhausted, isolated, and overwhelmed by your responsibilities.
 Respite services can be beneficial, meaningful, and enjoyable to both the caregiver and the care recipient.